Oluwasetemi/school_of_engineering_v4/slides.md

 # Code Explanation:

-- <kbd>&lt;!DOCTYPE html&gt;</kbd>: Declares the document type and version of HTML.
+- `!DOCTYPE html`: Declares the document type and version of HTML.
-- <kbd>&lt;html lang="en"&gt;</kbd>: Sets the language of the document to English.
+- `html lang="en"`: Sets the language of the document to English.
-- <kbd>&lt;head&gt;</kbd>: Contains meta-information about the document, including character set and viewport settings.
+- `head`: Contains meta-information about the document, including character set and viewport settings.
-- <kbd>&lt;title&gt;</kbd>: Sets the title of the document, which appears in the browser tab.
+- `title`: Sets the title of the document, which appears in the browser tab.
-- <kbd>&lt;body&gt;</kbd>: Contains the content of the document.
+- `body`: Contains the content of the document.
-- <kbd>&lt;h1&gt;</kbd>: A heading element for the title of the page.
+- `h1`: A heading element for the title of the page.
-- <kbd>&lt;video&gt;</kbd>: The video element that includes multiple.
+- `video`: The video element that includes multiple.

-  - **attributes**:
-  - `controls`: Adds playback controls.
-  - `autoplay`: The video will play automatically when ready.
-  - `loop`: The video will loop continuously.
-  - `muted`: The video will be muted initially.
-  - `preload`: Specifies that the video should be preloaded.
-  - `crossorigin`: Specifies how the element handles cross-origin requests.
+- **attributes**: `controls`: Adds playback controls. `autoplay`: The video will play automatically when ready. `loop`: The video will loop continuously. `muted`: The video will be muted initially. `preload`: Specifies that the video should be preloaded.`crossorigin`: Specifies how the element handles cross-origin requests. `source`: Defines multiple sources for the video file in different formats (MP4 and WebM) for better compatibility.
+Fallback text: "Your browser does not support the video element."
+This text will be displayed if the browser does not support the `video` element.

 ---
-hideInToc: true
----

-# Cont'd Code Explanation

-- &lt;source&gt;: Defines multiple sources for the video file in different formats (MP4 and WebM) for better compatibility.
-- Fallback text: "Your browser does not support the video element."
-This text will be displayed if the browser does not support the &lt;video&gt; element.

----

 # HTML API

 <div></div>

 For us to access and manipulate documents we need the DOM(Document Object Model) and this is also an example of API.
 The DOM is the tree of all the nodes in the document.
 Some nodes can have children, others can't.
 The tree includes elements, along with their attributes, and text nodes.

 The browser provides numerous APIs providing natively supported methods, events, and property querying and updating.
 Element nodes contain information about all the attributes set on the element.
 You can use HTML interfaces to access information about an element's attributes.
-For example, we can use <kbd>HTMLImageElement.alt</kbd> get the alt attributes of all the images:
+For example, we can use `HTMLImageElement.alt` get the alt attributes of all the images:

 ```js
 let allImages = document.querySelectorAll('img');